TensorPool provides high performance persistent storage that can be attached to your clusters.

 Creating Storage Volumes

-# Create a 500GB fast volume
+# Create a 500GB shared storage volume

-tp storage create -t fast -s 500 --name training-data
+tp storage create -t shared -s 500 --name training-data

-tp storage create -t flex --name models
+tp storage create -t object --name models

 Attaching and Detaching